zertyn/streamr_node_earnings_checker/README.md

 <b>Only things to change:</b>
 - Add your node addresses in the addresses list.
 - Add your mining start date in the datetime (year, month, day, hour, minute).
+- Add in which interval you would like to loop the script in script_frequency (default = 3600, once per hour).

 <b>Requires the following imports to be installed:</b>
 - requests
 - json
+- apscheduler
 - datetime (installed by default on most systems).